sistemicorp/p1125_scripts/README.md

  (hours, days, etc) measurement logs.
 The companion script `p1125_example_mahrs_logging_plot.py` plots the data.

 The measurement data for long time logs comes from the "mAhr" data stream of the P1125.
 This stream is averaged measurement data from the real time P1125 data acquisition path.
-The P1125 sampling rate is always 39kHz (25.6 usec).
-The "mAhr" stream takes these samples and integrates them over a ~10ms window to determine the average for that window.
-Fast events within the ~10ms window are of course included in this average.
+The P1125 sampling rate is always 48kHz (20.83 usec).
+The "mAhr" stream takes these samples and integrates them over a 10ms window (480 samples) to determine the average for that window.
+Fast events within the 10ms window are of course included in this average Because the sample rate is maintained at 48KHz.
 This averaging is done to reduce the amount of data to process when dealing with long time plots/logs.
+Also, the peak current within the 10ms window is also recorded and is plotted in the example script.

 There are two main parameters to set up for a long term log,
 * `TIME_CAPTURE_WINDOW_S`
-  * This represents the total time to take ~10ms samples.
+  * This represents the total time to take 10ms samples.
   * A resonable value for this is `60` (seconds).
 This will result in up to ~4k samples per capture window.
 * `TIME_TOTAL_RUN_S`
   * This sets the total run time.